-Strand 3: Termly Assessments (TAs)
+Strand 3: Twice Yearly Assessments

-Students in Years 7-10\ complete a structured assessment each term in Maths, English, Science, Geography, History, and MFL, except in Year 7 Autumn term\.
+Students in Years 7-10 complete a structured assessment twice-a-year in Maths, English, Science, Geography, History, and MFL, except in Year 7 Autumn term.
 The TAs taken at the end of the summer term will be adapted into an end of year assessment.